hr21don/RESTful-API/README.md

 # RESTful-API
-An RESTful-API adhering to  REST architecture.
+A RESTful-API adhering to  REST architecture.

 ## How does it work?